D-E-F-E-A-T/Sertraline/README.md

 Sertraline is an anti-depressant-obsessant used in treating depression, OCD, PTSD and some anxiety disorders.
 Here used as name for the framework as referring to brain issues.

-Sertraline is licensed under the MIT GPL
+Sertraline is licensed under the MIT License

 ## Contributors
 @ekardnam - Luca Bertozzi <<lucabertozzi.pub@gmail.com>>